DATE World

 Logo for DATE World used by the U.S. Army (Note: The Australian Defence Force uses a different logo on its website.)

-The Decisive Action Training Environment, or DATE World, is a fictional universe created by the United States Army to serve as a medium for training the U.S. Military and its allies.
+The Decisive Action Training Environment, or DATE World, is a fictional universe created by the U.S. Army to serve as a medium for training the U.S. Military and its allies.
 It is an alternate history of Earth with a similar, but distinctly different political geography.
 Certain areas of the world are nearly identical to real life, while others contain entirely made-up countries, each with its own detailed political, social, economic, and military structures.
 The reason for maintaining a complex fictional universe is said to be that "real-world countries cannot be an adversarial country".

 Purpose and usage

 DATE World is developed and maintained by the United States Army Training and Doctrine Command (TRADOC) for use by the United States Armed Forces and allied countries.
 Individual training centers are permitted to create their own modifications to the setting, though these changes are not necessarily adopted into the official DATE World.
 Details on the official version of the setting are publicly accessible online through the Operational Environment Data Integration Network (ODIN) website.

 According to the Army University Press, the Australian Defence Force's usage of DATE World is actually more prolific than the United States Armed Forces, followed by the New Zealand Defence Force.

 The U.S. Army Simulation and Training Technology Center has also developed MOSES, an open-source piece of software based on OpenSimulator.
 Among other things, the program is used to run virtual simulations inside DATE World.